 Importance of a Business Plan

 Have a clear plan for how your business will operate and make money before applying for your business license.
-A business plan will serve as a road map for how to prepare for the rest of the business setup process.
+A business plan will serve as a road map for how to prepare for the rest of the business setup process and will be helpful in securing loans to start or grow your business.
 It is not a required document, but it is helpful.

 Business Plan Elements: